panoptesDev/Safecoin/docs/src/developing/test-validator.md

 ## Interacting
-Open a new terminal to interact with a [running](#running) `solana-test-validator` instance using other binaries from the Solana CLI Tool Suite or your own client software.
+Open a new terminal to interact with a [running](#running) `solana-test-validator` instance using other binaries from the Safecoin CLI Tool Suite or your own client software.

 #### Configure the CLI Tool Suite to target a local cluster by default